Dylans17/RushForWords/README.md

 This is an old project that I made for fun back in high school.

 Unimplemented Features:
-- Player Functionality
+- Single-Player Functionality
-- Stop sending client all valid words and have a worker node detect if the current letters is a valid word.
+- Client-side validation of input words.
+(Currently using a reduced list from the server)
 - Server Side Validation